Towards Reinforcement Learning from Neural Feedback: Mapping fNIRS Signals to Agent Performance: Introduction

 \section{Introduction}

-Recent advances in Reinforcement Learning from Human Feedback (RLHF) have become crucial for training and fine-tuning state-of-the-art systems ~\cite{wu2023finegrained,mosqueiraSurvey}.
-Specifically, RLHF has seen significant success by addressing certain limitations that plague general Reinforcement Learning (RL) techniques.
+Recent advances in Reinforcement Learning from Human Feedback (RLHF) have become crucial for training and fine-tuning state-of-the-art systems~\cite{wu2023finegrained,mosqueiraSurvey}.
+Specifically, RLHF has seen significant success by addressing limitations that plague common Reinforcement Learning (RL) techniques.
 Integrating human feedback has been incredibly beneficial for aligning agent behavior with human preferences.
-However, many feedback methods require active participation and/or expert demonstration in order for evaluative feedback to be most useful \cite{christiano, liRLsurveyRLHF, retzlaff2024human}.
+However, many feedback methods require active participation and/or expert demonstration for evaluative feedback to be most effective \cite{christiano, liRLsurveyRLHF, retzlaff2024human}.
 In addition, most approaches are limited to explicit feedback, which may lack insight into the nuances of human decision-making and internal assessments.
-Techniques that retrieve richer feedback may require tasks that impose greater cognitive effort on the user \cite{lindner2022humans}.
+Techniques that retrieve richer feedback may require tasks that impose greater cognitive effort on users \cite{lindner2022humans}.
 These drawbacks can be inconvenient for the evaluator or limit accessibility to certain user groups.
 They may also contribute to higher mental workload and unnatural, shallow feedback \cite{casper2023open}.
 These limitations may make it difficult to develop adaptive AI technologies that fully align with human preferences while being available to all user groups.

 \textit{Implicit} human feedback systems present a valuable alternative by allowing agents to learn from natural human responses.
 Modern methods focus on facial expression or gesture classification to adapt agent behavior at little to no additional cognitive cost to the teacher \cite{cui2021empathic}.
 However, some of these procedures still require explicit instruction and conscious physical effort to adjust gestures and expressions.
 Further, reliance on private training data poses challenges for data collection and distribution.